-Lapidaria margaretae resembles those genera (Lithops, Dinteranthus and Schwantesia) within the Aizoaceae family to which it is most closely related.
-However, while Lithops and Dinteranthus will typically only have one pair of leaves, Lapidaria margaretae has two to four pairs of leaves.
+Lapidaria margaretae is a beautiful succulent that looks similar to Lithops and Dinteranthus.
+It has 2 to 4 pairs of leaves.
 Each leaf is up to 0.8 inch (2 cm) long and up to 0.4 inch (1 cm) wide.
-Clumps of up to three rosettes may be formed with age.
-It flowers with a single up to 2 inches (5 cm) wide yellow flower that can eclipse the plant.
+Clumps of up to 3 rosettes may be formed with age.
+It flowers with a single, up to 2 inches (5 cm) wide, yellow flower that can eclipse the plant.
 It opens during the day.
-The flowering might be solitary, or succeeded by up to two others.

 How to Grow and Care